 In my newest YouTube video update, Silver Update Setting Up For Big Move In 2021, I explain what is taking place in the silver market and price.
 What is quite interesting is the major difference taking place between silver and copper.

-DISCLAIMER: SRSrocco Report provides intelligent, well-researched information to those with interest in the economy and investing.
+DISCLAIMER: SRSrocco Report provides intelligent, well-researched information to those with interest in the economy and asset values.
 Neither SRSrocco Report nor any of its owners, officers, directors, employees, subsidiaries, affiliates, licensors, service and content providers, producers or agents provide financial advisement services.
 Neither do we work miracles.
-We provide our content and opinions to readers only so that they may make informed investment decisions.
+We provide our content and opinions to readers only so that they may make informed decisions on all types of assets.
 Under no circumstances should you interpret opinions which SRSrocco Report or Steve St. Angelo offers on this or any other website as financial advice.

 Check back for new articles and updates at the SRSrocco Report.
 You can also follow us on Twitter and Youtube below:

-1. What I never seem to comprehend is that if all the commericals are massively net short (as they are with copper now) why doesn’t the price FALL?
+What I never seem to comprehend is that if all the commericals are massively net short (as they are with copper now) why doesn’t the price FALL?

 These are the people who know what they are doing, aren’t they?

-• Andy Webb,
+Andy Webb,

 The commercials can continue to add shorts as the price increases as they have BIG POCKETS.
 Also, the commercials, which are the big bullion banks, also must provide a SHORT for a LONG.
 While the commercials may be guilty of manipulating markets with their shorting techniques, there is always a SHORT for a LONG.